-"Pragmatists within the ruling party, led by Deng Xiaoping, who had survived being purged during the Cultural Revolution, re-emerged in the wake of Mao's death and, taking control of the government, embarked on a course of economic reform...
+"Pragmatists within the ruling party, led by Deng Xiaoping, re-emerged in the wake of Mao's death and, taking control of the government, embarked on a course of economic reform...
 However, this second-generation leadership, although prepared to reform the economy, was ultimately not willing to countenance the party's own fall from power.
-The party's general secretary, Hu Yaobang, hitherto Deng's heir-apparent, was dismissed after his policies were blamed for student demonstrations in 1986."
-[4b] (Political background)
+The party's general secretary, Hu Yaobang, then Deng's heir-apparent, was dismissed in 1987 after his policies were blamed for student demonstrations in 1986."
+[4a] (Political background)